Walking on a Whirl

 Pencil, tin snips, hammer, pliers, builder’s trowel

 4.Level the area where you wish to place your spiral pavers and edge with a log roll.
 Position the pavers with the flat side facing up and fill in between the laid pavers with fine gravel.
-You can alternatively choose bark, stone or a groundcover to fill in between the pavers.
+You can alternatively choose bark, stone or a ground cover to fill in between the whirl pavers.